NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 peacock.fly(); // I am bird!
 I can fly!!
 And My speed is:  10m/s peacock.move(); // I am living thing!
 I can move!!
 And I eat:  snakes
 ```

+> NOTE: With the help of Second and Third solution, our Remaining Problem will solve. :-)

 There are a lot of ways to achieve a single thing, but it depends upon the need of the project and the situation that one can decide which way to adopt!